kelseyhightower/kubernetes-initializer-tutorial/docs/initializing-deployments.md

 helloworld-3012526715-zk5kg          2/2       Running   0          31s
 ```

-The second container is the `envoy proxy` which was injected into the pod by the `envoy-initializer`.
+The second container is the Envoy proxy which was injected into the Pod by the `envoy-initializer`.